-"The healers' only suggestion was that you might have been feeling anemic; none of them really knew anything about Samaran physiology."
+"The healers' only suggestion was that you might have been feeling anemic.
+None of them really knows anything about Samaran physiology."

 Pascal sighed, partly in response but mostly in relief.

-"I did run the basic tests on your blood while you were out, and all I can say is that you are not showing signs of any major illness we know of."
+"I did run the basic tests on your blood while you were out.
+All I can say is that you are not showing signs of any major illness we know of."
 He then stood up and began taking off his dress shirt: "Take the day off tomorrow and sleep in.
 In the future, tell me when you are feeling under the weather.
 You do have a girl's body to take care of now."